Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Conclusion

 \section{Conclusion}

-In this study, we introduced a measure of hiddenness that takes the distribution of hidden variables into account.
-We showed a novel relaxed Bell-CHSH inequality for a given separable HV model in the CHSH scenario (Theorem \ref{thm:main}), which gives a non-trivial trade-off relation between the measurement dependence and the hiddenness for that model.
-These results improve the previously introduced measure of hiddenness and the relaxed Bell inequalities observed in \cite{Kimura_RelaxedBell}.
-Moreover, combining the known trade-off relations in \cite{PhysRevA.84.022102,Kimura_RelaxedBell}, we derived the tightest relations between measurement dependence, hiddenness, and optimal CHSH values (Theorem \ref{thm:main2}) in the sense that they give a necessary and sufficient condition for these measures to take arbitrary values realized by a separable model.
-Future studies will be needed to reveal how our inequality can be re-expressed when non-separable HV models are considered.
-It may also be interesting to rewrite our inequalities by means of other measures such as entropic quantities.
+In this study, we introduced a measure of hidden information where the distribution of hidden variables is taken into account.
+We showed a novel relaxed Bell-CHSH inequality for a given factorizable model in the CHSH scenario (Theorem \ref{thm:main}), which gives a non-trivial trade-off relation between the measurement dependence and the hidden information for that model.
+The result can be considered as another version of the inequality in \cite{Kimura_RelaxedBell} in terms of another measure for hiddenness.
+Combining our novel inequality with the known trade-off relations in \cite{PhysRevA.84.022102,Kimura_RelaxedBell}, we also derived the tightest relations between measurement dependence, hidden information, and CHSH values (Theorem \ref{thm:main2}) in the sense that they give necessary and sufficient conditions for these measures to take arbitrary values realized by a factorizable model.
+Future studies will be needed to reveal how our inequalities can be re-expressed when the no-signaling condition is imposed on the empirical distribution as well as for non-factorizable hidden variable models.
+It may also be interesting to rewrite our inequalities using different measures, such as other entropic quantities.